adimov-eth/vibecheck/app/docs/authentication.md

 The VibeCheck application implements a comprehensive authentication system with:

 1. Email/password authentication
-2. Biometric authentication (Face ID/Touch ID)
-3. Secure token management
+2. Secure token management
-4. Offline authentication support
+3. Offline authentication support
-5. Password reset flow
+4. Password reset flow

 This document explains the architecture, key components, and flows of the authentication system.